A Land of Fire and Ice – 5 Things to Do in Ushuaia

 Val and I split the driving.
 I was very excited because I’d only recently gained my manual license in London before departing on this trip, and all the cars they had there were manual.
 Val soon learned that my driving skills had sadly not improved much since Easter Island, where at least I could blame things on the ubiquitous potholes.
 Alas, Ushuaia’s roads were all too clear but my shifting still…lagged…as we drove around exploring this beautiful land.

-We had just four days in this beautiful, remote part of the world – far too short, but enough time to pack in some amazing highlights.
+We had just four days in this beautiful, remote part of the world – far too short, but enough time to pack in some amazing highlights and these are the top 5 things to do in Ushuaia.

 If we had more time, I know we would have liked to stay closer to two weeks to just enjoy the beauty of this region.
 Still, we had almost four full days in Ushuaia, and I’d say that this was the perfect amount of time in order to get a high-level view of what the region has to offer.